Steps to Renew DACA

 6. Get Legal Advice

 Prior criminal, immigration, fraud, or gang issues could be particularly risky.
 If you have experienced any of these or have questions about your case, seek help from a trusted immigration attorney or Department of Justice accredited representative.
-Fill out our Immigration Legal Intake Service to learn more about possible immigration options.
+Please refer to Getting Legal Help resource to learn how to find a reliable immigration legal services provider.

 7. Create a Cover Letter